 carrying on the Government of Canada on behalf and in the name of the Queen.

 Subsequent articles go on to constitute The Queen’s Privy Council for Canada—a committee of forms the cabinet of the day—whose members are summoned and removed by the Governor General; to define the term

 responsible government whereby the Crown normally acts on the Advice of Cabinet); to vest the Command-in-Chief of military forces in The Queen.

 Article 16 gives The Queen the power to move the capital from Ottawa—one of many powers our Sovereign is unlikely, but nonetheless able, to exercise!

 Article 17 declares that the Parliament of Canada consists of the Queen, the Senate and the House of Commons.
-Article 24 allows the Governor General to summon Senators in the Queen’s name, and Article 26—used by the Mulroney government in 1990 to assure passage of the GST—permits the Governor General to recommend to The Queen the appointment of four or eight additional senators beyond the usual composition of that body.
-Article 128 provides that all senators, MP’s and legislative assembly members must take the Oath of Allegiance, the form of which is provided in The Fifth Schedule (an annex).
+Article 24 allows the Governor General to summon Senators in the Queen’s name, and Article 26—used by the Mulroney government in 1990 to assure passage of the GST—permits the Governor General to recommend to The Queen the appointment of four or eight additional Senators beyond the usual composition of that body.
+Article 128 provides that all Senators, MP’s and legislative assembly members must take the Oath of Allegiance, the form of which is provided in The Fifth Schedule (an annex to the Constitution).

 Article 38 provides that the Governor General in the Queen’s name summons the House of Commons to meet, while Article 50 declares the life of the Commons is five years

 subject to be sooner dissolved by the Governor General.
 Article 54 provides that a Royal Recommendation must be made before any money bill can be considered, and Articles 55-57 provide for the giving, withholding or reservation of Royal Assent by the Governor General in The Queen’s name before any bill passed by the Senate and Commons can become law, and the power of ultimate disallowance of legislation by the Sovereign.